isomerpages/nyp-sirs/_services/1j-sgus-manage-retail-and-enterprise-in-the-digital-age.md

   <li>Delivering the Value Proposition (8 hours)</li>
   <li>Category Management: The Key to Business Growth (16 hours)</li>
   </ul>

+<h4>Who Should Attend</h4>
+<p>Suitable for participants with at least 3 years senior managerial working experience in retail or Professional, Managers, Executives and Technicians (PMETs)
+position in non-retail sector.</p>

 <h4>Admission Requirements</h4>
 <p>GCE 'O' level Credit (at least C6) in English and Mathematics or Workplace Literacy and Numeracy (WPLN) score: Level 6 for Reading, Listening and Numeracy.</p>